-The foreign relations of the Han empire are foremost characterized by their relations with Central Asian peoples and states.
-The nomad federation of the Xiongnu 匈奴 was first appeased by presenting tributes and a princes (heqin 和親 "marriage for peace"), but Emperor Wu began to fight against the Xiongnu.
-Their power began finally waning in the 1st century CE.
-The Chinese colonized the Western Territories, where formerly a lot of different peoples had settles, among them the Tokharians, who spoke a Indo-European language.
-The many city states of the Western Territories were important tradeposts on the Silk Road (a modern term) along which Chinese silk was traded to Persia and the Near East.
-During the first century CE Buddhism arrived in China along the Silk Road, but also from the south, where Persian merchants landed in Canton.
-For many decades the Chinese had occupied the north of what is today northern Vietnam, and also some parts of Korea.
+The foreign relations of the Han empire were foremost characterized by their relations with Central Asian tribes and states.
+The nomad federation of the Xiongnu 匈奴 was first appeased by presenting tributes and princesses (heqin 和親 "marriage for peace"), but Emperor Wu began to fight the Xiongnu.
+Their power was waning in the 1st century CE.
+Chinese settlers colonized the Western Territories, where formerly numerous different peoples had lived, among them the Tokharians, who spoke an Indo-European language.
+The many city states of the Western Territories were important trade posts on the so-called "Silk Road", along which Chinese silk was sold to Persia and the Near East.
+During the first century CE, Buddhism arrived in China along this Inner Asian trade route, but also from the south, where Persian merchants landed in Canton.
+For many decades the Chinese had occupied the north of what is today northern Vietnam, and also some parts of the Korean Peninsula.

 This chapter of the ChinaKnowledge.de encyclopaedia gives an overview of the political history of the Han period, the geography of the empire and its surroundings, provides a list of its rulers, describes the administration and political structure of the empire, and gives insight into the religion and beliefs of the time, as well as the fine arts (if one may use this term in that historical stage), the economy, literature and philosophy, and the history of technology and inventions.